Therapy for Powerlessness and Resentment

 My work is inspired by Jungian analysis and our capacity to use metaphors, stories, imagination, and dreams to integrate our experiences

-I’m passionate about helping people thrive, especially when it’s hard to imagine it’s possible
+I’m passionate about helping people thrive, especially when you find it hard to imagine

 I offer online therapy only and don’t take insurance